 If your dog has a sensitive stomach or food allergies, you’ll want to provide him with a limited ingredient diet to reduce the risk of triggering a sensitivity.

-This Zignature LID Formula is a great choice because it contains a relatively short ingredient list and features two premium sources of protein that are naturally rich in omega-3s.
+This LID Formula is a great choice because it contains a relatively short ingredient list and features two premium sources of protein that are naturally rich in omega-3s.

-In addition to being grain-free to reduce the risk of grain allergies, this recipe is also free from common allergens like corn, wheat, and soy as well as artificial additives and GMO ingredients.
+In addition to being grain-free to reduce the risk of grain allergies, this recipe is also free from common allergens like corn, wheat and soy as well as artificial additives and GMO ingredients.
 It is highly digestible thanks to the use of natural ingredients as well as plenty of dietary fiber.

 It is supplemented as needed for nutritional balance using vitamins and chelated minerals to ensure optimal nutrient absorption.
 It contains 30% protein and 14% fat.